The Hard Border1986.

 “What are you going to Lontonderry for?”
 He growled at me.

 “For a wedding” I didn’t growl back.

 “Where did you cross the border at?”
 I was tempted to correct his sentence construction, but I didn’t.

 “Monaghan” I replied, knowing that he meant on the British side, but figuring that I could get away with some deliberate obtuseness.

 “Where on this side of the border did you cross?” he clarified.

 “Oh I’m sorry, Aughnacloy I believe” I answered.

 ”And were you stopped by the army?”
-He snarled as he leaned closer to look across at my wife in the passenger seat.
+He snarled as he leaned closer.

 As he leaned in, the muzzle of his weapon pointed downwards and I was acutely aware that guns can go off spontaneously.
 Plus, I was nervous, almost enough to ask him to point it somewhere else; however I did not consider that to be prudent at this moment.

 “Yes we were, by a Scots regiment.
 They were very polite and friendly.”
 I offered.